 With a few hundred hours already sunk into Skyrim, it's rare for me to feel much wonder or excitement while playing.
-I still enjoy Bethesda's RPG as much as ever—though usually with a healthy helping of mods—but by now the world is so familiar there aren't many sights or scenes that manage to draw a second glance.
+I still enjoy Bethesda's RPG as much as ever—though usually with a healthy helping of Skyrim mods (opens in new tab)—but by now the world is so familiar there aren't many sights or scenes that manage to draw a second glance.

 VR is a great way to change how you view a familiar game by quite literally changing the way you view it.
 In the few hours of Skyrim VR I've played, I've spent more time stopping, standing, and staring that I have since perhaps the very first time I played it back in 2011.
 It's wonderful, really, for a waterfall I've passed a hundred times in my travels to suddenly become something to stop and admire.
 The moons overhead at night are once again something to gawk at.
 And Skyrim's dragons have reclaimed their might and majesty since I'm not just looking at them, but looking up at them.